Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Method

-In words, we start by focusing on the rotation recognition task for each source sample $x$ after augmenting it in $k=1,\ldots,K$ different ways.
+\textbf{Meta-Learning Pretraining} (Figure \ref{fig:ourapproach}, center).
+Multi-task learning is appealing for deep learning regularization and including a self-supervised task has the advantage of waiving any extra data annotation cost.
+Still, our main interest remains on detection, while rotation recognition should be considered as a secondary task.
+To manage this role for rotation, and to better fit to the unlabeled one-shot scenario on a new domain faced at test time, we re-formulate the OSHOT model inspired by meta-learning and building over the bi-level optimization process of MAML \citep{maml-finn17a}.
+Specifically we propose to meta-train the detection model with the rotation task as its inner base learner.
+The optimization objective can be written as In words, we start by focusing on the rotation recognition task for each source sample $x$ after augmenting it in $k=1,\ldots,K$ different ways.
 We consider semantic-preserving augmentations (\eg gray-scale, color jittering) and perform multiple learning iterations ($\eta$ gradient-based update steps).
 This optimization, whose learning objective is reported in the second row of Equation (\ref{eq:meta}), leads to the update of the feature extractor and rotation classification modules (parameters $\theta'_f$ and $\theta'_r$).
 The outer meta-learning loop, whose learning objective is in first row of Equation (\ref{eq:meta}), leverages on it to optimize the detection model over all the $K$ data variants and prepares for generalization and fine-tuning on a single sample.
 To simulate the deployment setting we neglect the ground truth object location for the inner rotation objective and in $G_{r}$ we substitute the $boxcrop$ with $pseudoboxcrop$ obtained through the cross-task self-training procedure detailed in the following paragraph.